PacificBiosciences/pbbioconda/README.md

 No support via mail to developers.

-For issues with the installation of **conda** or adding the **bioconda** channel, please refer to the official bioconda website https://bioconda.github.io/.
+For issues with the installation of **conda** or adding the **bioconda** channel, please refer to the [official bioconda website](https://bioconda.github.io/).

 For issues with installed **PacBio binaries through bioconda**, please [create a new issue](https://github.com/PacificBiosciences/pbbioconda/issues)!